Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Loftus - Yarrawarrah, placing the area among the bottom 25% of areas assessed nationally

-Loftus-Yarrawarrah has recorded approximately 13 residential property approvals per year.
-Over the past five financial years, from FY2021 to FY2025, 68 homes were approved, and there have been 7 approvals so far in FY2026.
-The population decline over recent years has resulted in adequate housing supply relative to demand, creating a balanced market with good buyer choice.
+Loftus-Yarrawarrah has seen approximately 13 residential properties approved annually.
+Over the past five financial years, from FY21 to FY25, 68 homes were approved, with an additional 11 approved in FY26 so far.
+Despite a declining population, housing supply has been adequate relative to demand, resulting in a balanced market with good buyer choice.

-New properties are constructed at an average cost of $402,000, which is below regional norms, offering more affordable housing options for purchasers.
-This financial year, there have been $1.2 million worth of commercial approvals, indicating minimal commercial development activity.
-Compared to Greater Sydney, Loftus-Yarrawarrah records about 58% of the building activity per person and ranks in the 22nd percentile nationally when assessed for buyer options, suggesting limited choices while demand for established properties strengthens.
-This is below average nationally, reflecting the area's maturity and possible planning constraints.
-New development consists of 44.0% detached houses and 56.0% townhouses or apartments, offering affordable entry pathways and attracting downsizers, investors, and first-time purchasers.
-This represents a significant shift from the current housing mix, which is currently 91.0% houses.
+The average construction value of new properties is $306,000, aligning with broader regional development trends.
+Commercial approvals this financial year totalled $1.2 million, indicating minimal commercial development activity.
+Comparatively, Loftus-Yarrawarrah records around 58% of the building activity per person when measured against Greater Sydney.
+Nationally, it ranks in the 22nd percentile among assessed areas, suggesting somewhat limited buyer options while demand for established properties strengthens.
+This reflects the area's maturity and possible planning constraints.
+New development consists of 44.0% detached houses and 56.0% townhouses or apartments, indicating a shift towards compact living that offers affordable entry pathways, attracting downsizers, investors, and first-time purchasers.

+This marks a significant change from the current housing mix, which is predominantly houses (91.0%).
 With around 720 people per dwelling approval, Loftus-Yarrawarrah reflects a highly mature market.
-Population projections indicating stability or decline should result in reduced housing demand pressures, benefiting potential buyers.
+Given stable or declining population projections, housing demand pressures are expected to reduce, benefiting potential buyers.

 Frequently Asked Questions - Development